Angelszm/metallb-echo/Readme.md

 -----------------------------------------------------------------
 ## Optional
-- Manually Applying and Deploying Docker Image,
+- Manually Applying/Testing and Deploying Docker Image,
 - Clone this Project first: https://github.com/hashicorp/http-echo.git

 - If dont want to build and can use other arm image, or  use this docker image v3 : https://hub.docker.com/r/cloudangel2020/http-echo-arm64/tags